 Meanwhile, the institution’s best-known alumnus and most generous donor is constantly mentioned in the on-going Jeffrey Epstein underage sex trafficking scandal.
 On Feb 18, members of the House Committee on Oversight and Government Reform traveled to New Albany for a day-long deposition of the embattled tycoon.
 Meanwhile, students, staff, faculty and community members press the university to remove the billionaire’s name from the hospital, arts center, and football facility where it appears.
 At the opening of the new hospital Feb 22, nurses and others picketed to protest the university's inaction.

-And capping all that off, Ohio State’s president was just forced to resign March 9 as the result of an illicit relationship with a veterans-AI-and-electric-industry podcaster with access to university resources as an element in the misconduct.
+And capping all that off, Ohio State’s president was just forced to resign March 9 as the result of an unclear relationship that involved providing a self-styled veterans-AI-and-electric-industry (?) podcaster with access to university and state resources.
+He was the 3rd Ohio State president in 6 years to leave before the end of his appointed term.
+The official report dropped in late April.
+Pathetic and sordid.3

 Graceland RHPS poster